Emulator Issues #7735

 For some reason Dolphin creates an empty directory in Load\Textures called RMGP01.
 I'm not sure why it appears (at first at least) to be looking for textures for the PAL version of the game.
 I am using a compressed GCZ file type for the disc image.
 Dolphin does not appear to be looking for textures in Textures\RMGE01 or RMGP01.
 I can verify this by tracing filesystem calls with Process Monitor.
 With the "Load Custom Textures" option selected in the video settings and texture cache set to safe, Dolphin makes no attempts to query any directories under Load.
 This appears to be a defect in this version.

-#4 Updated by jayork42 about 6 years ago
+#4 Updated by jayork42 over 6 years ago

 Same result with 4.0-4549.
 For what it's worth I'm changing Mario's character model textures that were dumped when I entered the observatory.
 I did not change the file names, color mode, bit depth, or image format.
 They are PNG files.
 I pulled them straight from Dump\Textures\RMGE01, edited them, and put them in Load\Textures\RMGE01.
 There are 8 files I have identified as being Mario's character textures: